CrazyForks/next-jdbc/doc/all-the-options.md

 * `:table-fn` -- the quoting function to be used on the string that identifies the table name, if provided; this also applies to assumed table names when `nav`igating schemas,
 * `:column-fn` -- the quoting function to be used on any string that identifies a column name, if provided; this also applies to the reducing function context over `plan` and to assumed foreign key column names when `nav`igating schemas.
+* `:name-fn` -- may be provided as `next.jdbc.sql.builder/qualified-name` to preserve qualifiers on table and column names; you will need to provide `:table-fn` and/or `:column-fn` as well, in order to quote qualified names properly; new in 1.3.next.

 They also support a `:suffix` argument which can be used to specify a SQL string that should be appended to the generated SQL string before executing it, e.g., `:suffix "FOR UPDATE"` or, for an `insert!` call `:suffix "RETURNING *"`.
 The latter is particularly useful for databases, such as SQLite these days,